Headless Architecture: Unlocking the Power - Building Flexible, Scalable, and Agile Websites

 DecapCMS

-Our favourite CMS. is a take on the headless architecture that uses an agnostic fontmatter format as data storage.
+A favourite CMS.
+Is a take on the headless architecture that uses an agnostic fontmatter format as data storage.